marczak10/NBA-Stats-Inflation/README.md

 # NBA Stats Inflation EDA Project

 ## Project Overview
 This project aims to analyze the inflation of NBA stats over various seasons.
-Using data science techniques, we explore trends and patterns in player performance metrics to understand how the game has evolved.
+Using data science techniques, I explore trends and patterns in player performance metrics to understand how the game has evolved.

 ## Technologies Used
 - Python 3